 3. Pick a group moderator.

-Particularly with a smaller group of people that know each other well, the free-for-all format might work.
+The free-for-all format might work with a smaller group of people who know each other well.
 However, it’s very easy for an accountability meeting to get derailed if there isn’t a designated moderator.
-Generally, it’s good to have one person who’s responsible for facilitating the meetings.
+Generally, it’s good to have one person responsible for facilitating the meetings.

 The moderator should be able to keep things on track and make sure everyone gets to talk.
 However, the moderator should also be sensitive to situations where one individual may need more time to go deep on a particular subject.